neilpricetw/kubernetes-security-nodejs-mysql/insecure-original/README.md

-# Kubernetes Security Repo with a Basic NodeJS and MySQL Example
+# Kubernetes Security Best Practice Recommendations

-This repo has two examples of creating the same simple NodeJS / MySQL application running on Kubernetes.
-The first in the insecure-original folder has no modifications and has various security flaws.
-The second in the securely-modified folder has modications from the original to make it more secure and inline with best practices.
+This folder has a simple NodeJS / MySQL application running on Kubernetes which has no security modifications and is not aligned to best practice but works as expected.

 ## Pre-requisites